Skip navigation

 Normal Function

 The ADAR gene provides instructions for making a protein called RNA-specific adenosine deaminase 1 (ADAR1).
-This protein is involved in making changes to (editing) ribonucleic acid (RNA), a chemical cousin of DNA.
+This protein is involved in making changes to (editing) RNA, a chemical cousin of DNA.
 Specifically, it attaches (binds) to RNA and changes an RNA building block (nucleotide) called adenosine to another nucleotide called inosine.

 The ADAR1 protein is involved in the control of the innate immune response, which is the immune system's early response to foreign invaders (pathogens).
-The adenosine-to-inosine editing performed by ADAR1 is thought to change certain areas of the body's own RNA that the immune system might interpret as belonging to a virus that should be attacked.
-In this way, the protein helps the immune system avoid inappropriate targeting of the body's own tissues.
+The immune system sometimes fails to recognize the body’s own RNA and may act as though it belongs to a pathogen that should be attacked.
+By changing adenosine to inosine, ADAR1 may prevent the immune system from targeting the body's own tissues.

 Health Conditions Related to Genetic Changes